eerimoq/simba/doc/developer-guide/releasing.rst

 11. Push the new commit and tag.

-12. Copy the Simba Arduino package manifests SourceForge.
+12. Copy the Simba Arduino package manifests to SourceForge.

    .. code:: text